jennifer-spillane/quality_review/quality_workflow.md

 > raxmlHPC-PTHREADS -f a -T 24 -x 37644 -N 100 -n good_tree_raxml_wag -s seqCat_sequences.phylip -p 35 -m PROTGAMMAWAG

-## To get the identities of the orthogroups in each dataset:

-Working in this directory: /mnt/lustre/macmaneslab/jlh1023/phylo_qual/small_test
-> cut -f 1 bad/lengths.txt > bad_og_ids.txt
-> cut -f 1 good/lengths.txt > good_og_ids.txt
-> cut -f 1 trin/lengths.txt > trin_og_ids.txt

-> sort bad_og_ids.txt > sorted_bad_og_ids.txt
-> sort good_og_ids.txt > sorted_good_og_ids.txt
-> sort trin_og_ids.txt > sorted_trin_og_ids.txt

-### Comparing the bad dataset to the good:

-Pulling out OGs unique to the bad dataset:
-> comm -23 sorted_bad_og_ids.txt sorted_good_og_ids.txt > bad_uniq_good.txt
-> wc -l bad_uniq_good.txt

-There are 3028 OGs unique to the bad dataset when compared with the good.

-Pulling out OGs unique to the good dataset:
-> comm -13 sorted_bad_og_ids.txt sorted_good_og_ids.txt > good_uniq_bad.txt
-> wc -l good_uniq_bad.txt

-There are 3451 OGs unique to the good dataset when compared with the bad.

-Pulling out shared OGs:
-> comm -12 sorted_bad_og_ids.txt sorted_good_og_ids.txt > shared_bad_good.txt
-> wc -l shared_bad_good.txt

-There are 425 OGs shared between the good and bad datasets.

-### Comparing the bad dataset to the trin:

-Pulling out OGs unique to the bad dataset:
-> comm -23 sorted_bad_og_ids.txt sorted_trin_og_ids.txt > bad_uniq_trin.txt
-> wc -l bad_uniq_trin.txt

-There are 3137 OGs unique to the bad dataset when compared with the trin.

-Pulling out OGs unique to the trin dataset:
-> comm -13 sorted_bad_og_ids.txt sorted_trin_og_ids.txt > trin_uniq_bad.txt
-> wc -l trin_uniq_bad.txt

-There are 3459 OGs unique to the trin dataset when compared with the bad.

-Pulling out shared OGs:
-> comm -12 sorted_bad_og_ids.txt sorted_trin_og_ids.txt > shared_bad_trin.txt
-> wc -l shared_bad_trin.txt

-There are 316 OGs shared between the bad and trin datasets.

-### Comparing the good dataset to the trin:

-Pulling out OGs unique to the good dataset:
-> comm -23 sorted_good_og_ids.txt sorted_trin_og_ids.txt > good_uniq_trin.txt
-> wc -l good_uniq_trin.txt

-There are 3555 OGs unique to the good dataset when compared with the trin.

-Pulling out OGs unique to the trin dataset:
-> comm -13 sorted_good_og_ids.txt sorted_trin_og_ids.txt > trin_uniq_good.txt
-> wc -l trin_uniq_good.txt

-There are 3454 OGs unique to the trin dataset when compared with the good.

-Pulling out shared OGs:
-> comm -12 sorted_good_og_ids.txt sorted_trin_og_ids.txt > shared_good_trin.txt
-> wc -l shared_good_trin.txt

-There are 321 OGs shared between the good and trin datasets.

-So.
-This seems crazy.
-There is no way that there are actually that few shared between the different datasets.
-What is probably happening (I think) is that different transcripts are being pruned out at the PhyloTreePruner step, so a different mouse transcript makes it through to the final alignment.
-Then when I pull those out to compare, it doesn't match very often, even though some of them probably do.
-That's my theory, anyway.

-Not totally sure what to do about that.
-I could go back into the log files from the PTP wrapper script and find the transcripts that are getting pruned out, and check the ones that made it into the alignment with those also.
-I think that would take some time.

-*Update!*

-So, what actually happened is that I didn't think the whole situation through as carefully as I needed to.
-When I renamed the orthogroups according to the mouse transcripts, I wasn't doing it based on any universal system, I was doing it based on the transcripts that were created in each assembly.
-So the "good" one got named with the awesome transcripts and the "trin" one got named with all the transcript names from Trinity and so on.
-So it's sort of a miracle that any of them matched up at all.

-To get around this issue, there are a couple of options.
-The first option involves blasting the transcripts to the mouse reference, taking the top hit, blasting that back to the mouse assembly, and seeing if I get the original transcript.
-The second option involves running orthofinder on the mouse assemblies by themselves, so that all the transcripts from all of the assemblies get sorted into orthogroups, and then we would know which ones corresponded with which other ones.
-These may still need to happen at some point, but we're not going to worry about them for now.

-For now, I am going to put in the mouse reference and use that going into Orthofinder instead of the good, bad, and trinity assemblies.
-I will still use those different ones for all the other species, but will use the mouse as a sort of anchor.
-That way, when orthofinder puts transcripts into OGs for all the three different datasets, we will be able to tell which is which because the mouse will already be there, annotated and good to go.
-Then when PhyloTreePruner trims out everything but the one-to-one orthologs, the mouse transcript that is left will be the name given to the OG, and we'll be able to compare them a lot more easily.
-Woo!

-*Update over*

 Wanted to get some summary stats, so I ran the AMAS summary script on the bad dataset.